sprkl-dev/sprkl-action/README.md

 ### Setup Sprkl in your workflow

-Add the following step to make `sprkl` CLI available in your workflow:
+Add the following step to make [Sprkl CLI](https://docs.sprkl.dev/documentations/getting-started/instrument-your-code) available in your workflow:

 ```yaml
       - name: Sprkl Setup